jaantollander/masters-thesis/content/20_hpc.md

 The kernel only provides one file type, a sequential stream of bytes.
 This work focuses on file system I/O on a storage device.

-The kernel provides an abstraction layer called *Virtual File System (VFS)*, which defines a generic interface for file-system operations for concrete file systems such as *ext4*, *Btrfs*, or *FAT*.
+The kernel provides an abstraction layer called *Virtual File System (VFS)*, which defines a generic interface for file-system operations for concrete file systems such as ext4, Btrfs, or FAT.
 VFS allows programs to use different file systems uniformly using the operations defined by the interface.
 The interface contains the system calls such as `open()`, `close()`, `read()`, `write()`, `mknod()`, `unlink()` and others.
 For in-depth documentation about system calls, we recommend the Linux Man Pages [@man-pages, sec.
+2].
-2] We have listed system calls for the file system interface and present programming examples in Appendix \ref{file-system-interface}.
+We have listed system calls for the file system interface and present programming examples in Appendix \ref{file-system-interface}.

 Linux is a *multiuser* system, which means that multiple users can use the computer at the same time.
 The kernel provides an abstraction of a virtual private computer for each user, allowing multiple users to operate independently on the same computer system.
-Linux systems have one special user, called the *super user* or *root user*, which can access everything on the system.
+Linux systems have one special user, called the *super user* or *root*, which can access everything on the system.
 *System administrators* can use the super user for administrative tasks and system maintenance.

 A *Linux distribution* comprises some version of the Linux kernel combined with a set of utility programs such as a shell, command-line tools, a package manager, and, optionally, a graphical user interface.